Importance of test protocol for medical device projects

 This section should also reference any previous studies or test reports to ensure repeatability.
 If the Methods section has several different test configurations, the parameters listed above should be outlined for each test type.
 A key area of the Methods section is an outline listing any specific assembly, disassembly, or handling information.
 Test block or loading orientations, tightening torques, and fluid collection information should also be outlined.

-Defining the data you are looking for and what you are comparing against needs to be documented.
+Defining the data, you are looking for and what you are comparing against needs to be documented.
 Determining acceptance criteria based on previous or predicate testing upfront helps everyone involved evaluate the data that is being generated, and quickly make adjustments if needed.
 It also drives the procedure section to make sure there is an “apples to apples” comparison to predicates.
-If there are no predicates available for your device, clear definition of acceptance criteria is paramount.
+If there are no predicates available for your device, a clear definition of acceptance criteria is paramount.
 Any exceptions, changes, or modifications to the test protocol should also be noted and justified.

-This section should also include the reporting requirements from your company’s internal reporting procedures.
+The test protocol plan should also include the reporting requirements of your company’s internal reporting procedures.
 Similar to the methods section, the ASTM or ISO test standards outline the common deliverables for the testing.
-However, if you also require raw data, specific photographs or inspections, these should be clearly outlined in this section.
+However, if you also require raw data, specific photographs, or inspections, these should be clearly outlined in this section.
 Statistical analysis information should also be outlined here for data evaluation.

 Often customers have purchased or developed a set amount of parts and have one opportunity to get testing programs right.
 There is a substantial difference in testing programs that have testing protocols implemented and those that do not.
 Always invest in a protocol and test plan.
 A protocol and plan will mitigate your risk, prevent confusion, set clear expectations, and preserve the necessary information for future reference and use.